 Just saw that Sam Flemming at China Word of Mouth Blog has tagged me for what is called a blog meme.
-Sam was tagged by the Net Savvy Executive Blog, who was tagged by the Resonance Partnership Blog, who was tagged by Diva Marketing Blog, who was tagged by Shel Israel, of Naked Conversations, who is a pretty famous guy….
+Sam was tagged by the Net Savvy Executive Blog, who was tagged by the Resonance Partnership Blog, who was tagged by Diva Marketing Blog, who was tagged by Shel Israel, of Global Neighborhoods, who is a pretty famous guy….

 What this means is that I have to list five things you don’t know about me.
 Reminds me of those horrible chain letters to which I never responded as a child, but for fear of a fate worse than death, I am going to keep this one alive.
 I put China in the title of this post because I cannot even remember the last time I did a post without China or Chinese in the title and I fear bad things will happen to me if I leave it out.